Skip To Main Content

 Game Recap: Men's Basketball | | James McGlynn

 Conn.
-College pulls away from men’s basketball, Melson ’29 scores season-high 20
+College pulls away from men’s basketball, Melson ’29 scores 20

 First-year and classmate O’Reilly ’29 combined for 38 points